Doncaster Works: History

-In 1913 "The Plant" employed 4600 and covered 200 acre and from the time of the Great Northern Railway into LNER days the works continued to build a variety of locomotives and rolling stock.
-During World War II like other workshops it joined in the war effort producing, among other things, Horsa gliders for the D-Day airborne assault.
+In 1913 "The Plant" employed 4,600 and covered 200 acre and from the time of the Great Northern Railway into LNER days the works continued to build a variety of locomotives and rolling stock.
+During World War II like other workshops it joined in the war effort producing, among other things, Horsa gliders.
 The carriage building shop was destroyed by fire in 1940.
 New buildings in 1949 were designed with the British Railways Mark 1 all-steel carriages in mind.